idh71/ml-zoomcamp/Midterm_project/README.md

 }``

   if you change the value of capital_gain to 0 and run it again you will get a different response.
 You can play with the values of the variables to see how different values affect the prediction.
-I hve included screen shots of myself using the service to make predictions.
+I have included screen shots of myself using the service to make predictions.